 What is involved with the preoperative evaluation for total knee replacement?

 Before surgery, the joints adjacent to the diseased knee (hip and ankle) are carefully evaluated.
-This is important to ensure optimal outcome from the surgery.
-Replacing a knee joint that is adjacent to a severely damaged joint may not yield significant improvement in function as the nearby joint may become more painful.
-Furthermore, all medications which the patient is taking are reviewed.
+This is important to ensure optimal outcome and recovery from the surgery.
+Replacing a knee joint that is adjacent to a severely damaged joint may not yield significant improvement in function as the nearby joint may become more painful if it is abnormal.
+Furthermore, all medications that the patient is taking are reviewed.
 Blood-thinning medications such as warfarin (Coumadin) and anti-inflammatory medications such as aspirin may have to be adjusted or discontinued prior to surgery.

 Routine blood tests of liver and kidney function and urine tests are evaluated for signs of anemia, infection, or abnormal metabolism.
-Chest X-ray and EKG are performed to exclude significant heart and lung disease which may preclude surgery or anesthesia.
+Chest X-ray and EKG are performed to exclude significant heart and lung disease that may preclude surgery or anesthesia.
 Finally, a knee replacement surgery is less likely to have good long-term outcome if the patient's weight is greater than 200 pounds.
 Excess body weight simply puts the replaced knee at an increased risk of loosening and/or dislocation and makes recovery more difficult.

 Get the latest treatment options